sphawes/fiber-laser-pcb-fab/README.md

 - Squeegee / scraper
 - Isopropyl Alcohol

+You can also download and 3D print the jig for cutting and aligning boards for the F1 from this repository.
+You'll just need some M4 bolts, 2mm dowel pins, and [this heatsink](https://amzn.to/4a2UuFx).

 ## File Prep

 In order to have the xTool software correctly process your files, there's some specific settings for exporting your boad that will render the correct image.